Privacy by Architecture, Not by Promise

 K-Anonymity

 Ensure no individual can be re-identified.
-Suppress or generalize attributes until each person is indistinguishable from k-1 others.
+Suppress any result group below the k-anonymity threshold so each person is indistinguishable from at least k-1 others.

 • Configurable k threshold (default k=5)